 Fortingall kirk seems to have been dedicated to Coeti who was Bishop of Iona in Adamnan’s time.
 The Fair (Feill-math-Choedde) held in Fortingall on August 20th well into the 20th century was probably also dedicated to him.
 An alternative suggestion is that these dedications were to the English St Cedd, who was a disciple of Aidan of Lindisfarne.
 The old church of Kenmore, Inchadney, was named after Aidan.

-Within this enclosure have been found more tangible signs of an early Celtic Christian settlement dating from the 7th century.
+More tangible signs of an early Celtic Christian settlement dating from the 7th century have been found.
 These include a monk’s hand-bell and cross-slab which could have been involved in early Christian worship, a Celtic baptismal font and fragments of early cross-slabs showing a combination of Christian symbolism and Pictish decoration.
 It is likely that the early Celtic church would have considered the ancient Fortingall yew-tree sacred.
 References to the Gaelic bile meaning sacred tree are found in local place names such as Coshieville and Tullochville.